-OLDWICK, N.J.--(BUSINESS WIRE)-- A.M.
-Best Co. has assigned a financial strength rating of B++ (Good) and an issuer credit rating of ”bbb+” to Guggenheim Life & Annuity Company (GLAC) (Wilmington, DE).
-The outlook assigned to both ratings is stable.
-The company is ultimately owned by Guggenheim Capital, LLC.
-(Guggenheim).
+A.M.
+Best Co. said it has assigned a financial strength rating of B++ (Good) and an issuer credit rating of "bbb+" to Guggenheim Life & Annuity Company (GLAC) (Wilmington, DE).

-The assigned ratings of GLAC reflect its core reinsurance segment position within Guggenheim’s diversified business platform, financial and investment support provided by Guggenheim, positive trends of premium growth, statutory operating earnings and more than adequate risk-adjusted capitalization.
+The assigned ratings of GLAC reflect its core reinsurance segment position within Guggenheim's diversified business platform, financial and investment support provided by Guggenheim, positive trends of premium growth, statutory operating earnings and more than adequate risk-adjusted capitalization, A.M.
+Best said.

 GLAC operates in a niche position where it accepts mainly fixed and fixed indexed annuity reinsurance as well as the sales of life insurance to high net worth individuals.
 Since it began operations in 2008, GLAC has demonstrated continuing premium growth while generating positive operating results as a result of the improved spread margin on its reinsured fixed annuity book of business and fee-based income.
 GLAC's more than adequate level of risk-adjusted capitalization is attributed to its high credit quality investment portfolio and the financial contributions from Guggenheim to support GLAC's business growth.